vyelamanchili/v3r.d9/sites/yvranjeesh/wp-content/plugins/optinmonster/readme.txt

 * <a href="https://optinmonster.com/features/canvas/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Popup Behavior Automation</a> - Customize popups based on # of pages viewed by users, how they interacted with other marketing popups, and more with real-time popup behavior automation.
 * <a href="https://optinmonster.com/integrations/woocommerce/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">WooCommerce Popup</a> - Create custom WooCommerce popups based on what the user has in their cart, their order value, etc.

-> Using OptinMonster we got a 300% improvement on our email conversion rates which translated into significant revenue.
-We have tried many similar lead generation plugins and nothing can compete with OptinMonster.<br>
-> Ian Cleary, Founder RazorSocial (<a href="https://optinmonster.com/how-razorsocial-increased-conversions-by-520-using-content-upgrades/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)

-Popup Triggers and Behavior Detection:
+= How can I control when my campaigns appear? =

+Our powerful Display Rules give you control so you can ensure your campaigns never annoy your visitors, but appear at just the most helpful time.

-* <a href="https://optinmonster.com/features/exit-intent/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Exit-Intent&reg; Popups</a> - Shows popup only when user is about to leave a page.
+* <a href="https://optinmonster.com/features/exit-intent/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Exit-Intent® Popups</a> - Shows popup only when user is about to leave a page.
 * <a href="https://optinmonster.com/features/scroll-trigger/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Scroll Trigger Popup</a> - Shows popup only after the user has scrolled X% of page.
 * <a href="https://optinmonster.com/features/monsterlinks/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Click to Load Popup</a> - Shows popup when user clicks on a link or image.
 * <a href="https://optinmonster.com/features/inactivity-sensor-exit-intent-for-mobile/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Website Inactivity Sensor</a> - Shows popup only when user has been inactive for X seconds.
 * <a href="https://optinmonster.com/features/timed-display-control/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Time on Site Popups</a> - Shows popup only after user has viewed your site or page for X seconds.
 * <a href="https://optinmonster.com/features/campaign-scheduling/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Scheduled Popups</a> - Shows popup only on certain date / time (great for holiday popups or promotion / sales popup).

-> Simply put, OptinMonster is my absolute favorite tool for digital marketers.
-Exit intent is genius and OptinMonster has helped us DOUBLE our clickthrough rates when we switched from their competitors (who were 5-10x more expensive!).<br>
-> Justin Atlan, Co-Founder Clickbank (<a href="https://optinmonster.com/case-study-clickbank-doubled-sales/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)

 Other Powerful Popup Features: